 • If using frozen beans, there is no need to thaw before cooking.
 Just sauté the frozen beans right in the bacon grease as directed.

-• You can add small potatoes to the pot and cook along with the green beans.
+• You can add small potatoes to the pot and cook them along with the green beans.

 Nutrition